 The Cardamom spice has been used popularly to add more flavor to several traditional Nordic sweets and bread in the Scandinavian.
 As it’s one of the world’s most expensive spices, after vanilla and saffron, a lot of homeowners would want to learn how to grow this botanical in their yards.
 Learn how to grow cardamom with the help of this guide.

 Place the Cardamom seeds for planting in a clean container.
 After that, pour hot water over the seeds.
 Soak the seeds in hot water for up to two days before you start to plant them.

 Use a pot with drainage holes to plant the seeds.
 Fill the pot with soil that has a combination of seed starting mix and sand.
 Then, sow the seeds at the surface of the soil about ¾ inches away from each other.
 Cover with ¼ inch of moist sand after sowing.

-Conceal the pot with a plastic wrap in order to keep the sand and the seed starting mix to stay moist.
-After which, place the pot in an area having a temperature of 70 to 85 degree Fahrenheit.
+Conceal the pot with plastic wrap in order to keep the sand and the seed starting to mix to stay moist.
+After which, place the pot in an area having a temperature of 70 to 85 degrees Fahrenheit.

 Image Credit: Amazon

 Use sandy and loamy soil that’s rich in organic manure and matter if you do not have a seed starting mix.
 The soil must be slightly acidic and have a neutral level of around 6 to 6.8.

 Use the right substrate that must be well-drained in order to successfully grow the Cardamom plant.
 Using the right substrate that’s well drained also helps the water to easily drain out.
 Keep the soil moist all throughout.
 But it should not be waterlogged or damp or it will kill the plant.